pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 (<*>) :: f (a -> ?) -> f a -> f ?
 ```

-Indeed it is.
-Just substitute the type `(b -> c)` for every `?` rather than the
+Indeed it is: Substitute the type `(b -> c)` for every `?`, rather than the
 simple `b` in the actual class definition.

 ## Curried All the Way Down

 What you just saw was a very concrete example of currying.
 When we say "a
 function of *n* arguments", we're actually lying.
 All functions in Haskell take
 exactly one argument.
-Multi-argument functions are really just single-argument
+Multi-argument functions are really single-argument
 functions that return other single-argument functions that accept the remaining
 arguments via the same process.

 Using the question mark approach, we see that multi-argument functions are
-simply the form:
+actually of the form:

 ```haskell
 f :: a -> ?